BarkinTopcu/basic_movie_recommendation/README.md

-# 🎬 Movie and TV Shows Recommendation System
+# 🎬 Movie Recommendation System

-Welcome to a beginner-friendly recommendation engine for movies and TV shows.
+Welcome to a beginner-friendly recommendation engine for movies.
 This project is designed to help new learners understand how content-based and hybrid recommendation systems work using real-world data.

 ---